 Holly Kearl is an expert on the topic of gender-based violence, including street harassment and sexual harassment in schools and on college campuses.
-She is the founder of the nonprofit organization Stop Street Harassment and a consultant for organizations like the United Nations, Aspen Institute, the U.S. State Department, the OpEd Project and YOU.
+She is the founder of the nonprofit organization Stop Street Harassment and the community manager for Aspen Institute’s New Voices Fellowship.
+She also has extensive experience as a consultant.